koka-community/kunit/README.md

 ### Test Scenarios

-Scenarios allow you to execute the same test code with different input parameters via the `scenario` function.
-When variable input parameters are provided via the `scenario` function, the inputs are included in the test runner output.
+Scenarios allow you to execute the same test code with different input parameters via the `scenarios` function.
+When variable input parameters are provided via the `scenarios` function, the inputs are included in the test runner output.

 **/tests/wordassert.kk:**